Skip to main content

 True personalization involves the careful selection of an appropriate FDA-approved product and the titration of the dose based on a patient’s individual symptoms and serum hormone levels.
 This approach allows for a level of precision and predictability that is simply not possible with compounded hormones.

-The use of peptide therapies, such as Sermorelin and Ipamorelin, provides an interesting parallel.
+The use of growth hormone peptide therapies, such as Sermorelin and Ipamorelin, provides an interesting parallel.
 These therapies are designed to stimulate the body’s own production of growth hormone in a more physiological manner than direct injections of recombinant human growth hormone (rhGH).

 The goal is to restore a natural pulsatile release of growth hormone, avoiding the potential side effects of the high, non-physiological levels that can result from rhGH injections.
 This highlights a core principle of endocrinology ∞ the body responds best to stable, predictable hormonal signals that mimic its own natural rhythms.